SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 ## Installing the Azure Web Apps App

-This page provides instructions on how to install the Azure Web Apps App, and shows examples of each of the preconfigured [dashboards](#Dashboards) you can use to analyze your data.
+This section provides instructions on how to install the Azure Web Apps App, and shows examples of each of the preconfigured [dashboards](#Dashboards) you can use to analyze your data.

 To install the app: